jidlebir/BarterMart/README.md

 ### BarterMart

 # USER STORY
-	AS AN user of BarterMart I WANT POST (offer) an item to trade amongst other users.
+	AS A user of BarterMart I WANT POST (offer) an item to trade amongst other users.
-	AS AN user I WANT to trade good and services with other users.
+	AS A user I WANT to trade good and services with other users.
-	AS AN user I WANT to be able to manage my Inventory/Post and the offers/comments on each
+	AS A user I WANT to be able to manage my Inventory/Post and the offers/comments on each

 # OFFER AN ITEM
 	Login Create a Post with Item or Service being offered